bfosberry/GameSocial/README.md

 ## Overview

 Gamers are no stranger to services like Steam, XBox Live, and PlayStation Network (PSN).
 GameSocial isn't much different.
 Well, ok, it is slightly.
 The difference is GameSocial is OpenSource, and proposed to be a "cross-platform" hub for gaming network.
 GameSocial is the all-the-thing meme Gamers have been waiting for.
 Along with views into who's playing what game(s), scores, chat, co-op invites, and notifications; the plan is to also be able to set up scheduled events, tournament ladders, and much more.

 GameSocial will be your one-stop shop for managing and socializing your gaming experience.
 No more pre-planning to meet your friend(s) on system 'X'.
 Simply load up GameSocial on your Smart Phone, Laptop, Nearby Desktop, Game Rig you are on, RaspPi, etc.  Now, play that XBox game, and when a friend sends you a request to play a PC game, choose to switch over or not...
 Simple!

+For details on how to use app, check out the [Wiki](https://github.com/bfosberry/GameSocial/wiki) and the [Github pages site](http://bfosberry.github.io/GameSocial).

 ----

 ## Whats Next?

-Take a look at our [alpha release page](https://github.com/bfosberry/GameSocial/wiki/Alpha-release) for info on what features are in the pipeline atm.
+Take a look at the [beta relase milestone](https://github.com/bfosberry/GameSocial/milestones/Beta%20release) for info on what features are in the pipeline atm.

 ----